 Parsnips are often overlooked when it comes to baking.
 I’ll admit I’ve walked straight past them in the produce section, their pale white exterior ignored for other, flashier vegetables.
 The bold-colored flesh and feathery tops of the parsnip’s neighbor is more familiar, and the root that one associates with muffins and quick bread.
 So it’s the carrot that is placed in my shopping cart, and then ends up in my cake.

 But Martha Stewart changed my mind.
-Her lovely book Vegetables showed up at my front door, and after thumbing through so many amazing recipes (Skillet Pizza with Greens and Eggplant!
+Her lovely book Vegetables (affiliate link) showed up at my front door, and after thumbing through so many amazing recipes (Skillet Pizza with Greens and Eggplant!
 Corn and Scallion Chilaquiles!
 Beet Risotto with Beet Greens!
 Broccoli Rabe and Ham Croque Monsieurs!
 Squash Blossom Frittata!
 Frisee and Roasted Pear Salad!), I (of course) found my way to one of the few desserts in the book, and decided to start there.
 I’m glad I did.

 A few things: